 Ignoring this relevant standard, API centers its opposition to the stay on the notion that the Court should resolve the statute of limitations issue raised in its Partial Motion to Dismiss before considering either Federal Defendants' Motion for Voluntary Remand Without Vacatur or any potential settlement of the case.
-API Resp. at 2-3 (ECF No. 206).
+API Resp. at 2-3 (ECF No. 54).
 API argues that "[o]nly in that fashion can the purpose for which Congress adopted the relatively short 90-day limitations period be vindicated."
 API Resp. at 3.
-This argument, however, rests on the unstated assumption that the Court will, in fact, grant API's Motion to Dismiss in Part and hold - contrary to a well-established body of judicial precedent3 - that the MLA's statute of limitations applies to
+This argument, however, rests on the unstated assumption that the Court will, in fact, grant API's Partial Motion to Dismiss and hold - contrary to a well-established body of judicial precedent3 - that the MLA's statute of limitations applies to

-3 See Plaintiffs' Resp. to API Motion to Dismiss in Part, No. 1:21-175-RC, at 2-13 (and cases cited) (ECF No. 41).
+3 See Plaintiffs' Resp. to API Motion to Dismiss in Part, at 2-13 (and cases cited) (ECF No. 41).

 Conservation Groups' NEPA claims.
-But such an assumption is unwarranted, as API's Motion to Dismiss in Part has not yet even been fully briefed, although Conservation Groups have explained why the MLA statute of limitations is inapplicable to their NEPA claims in one of the related cases.
-No. 1:21-cv-175-RC, at 2-13 (ECF No. 41).
+But as articulated in Conservation Groups' response to API's Partial Motion to Dismiss, such an assumption is unwarranted.
+ECF 41, at 2-13.
 Moreover, even if API's assumption was correct that the MLA statute of limitations bars some of Conservation Groups' claims, API has still not demonstrated sufficient hardship to outweigh the judicial economy served by allowing settlement negotiations to proceed expeditiously, without interruption from multiple briefing deadlines, and without requiring the Court to address multiple pending motions that, in any event, would not fully resolve the three related cases.

 Any potential hardship to API is also based on another implicit assumption - that a favorable ruling on the statute of limitations issue would bar Federal Defendants from reconsidering the NEPA analyses which they have sought to voluntarily remand.
-See API Resp. at 2-3 (only by dismissing claims on statute of limitations grounds can lessees be provided "sufficient certainty and comfort as to proceed promptly with development activities").4 To the contrary, even if Conservation Groups were time-barred from challenging the NEPA analyses, Federal Defendants could still undertake a supplemental NEPA analyses based on their recognition that such analyses contain similarities to the NEPA documents found deficient by the Court in WildEarth Guardians v.
+See API Resp. at 2-3 (only by dismissing claims on statute of limitations grounds can lessees be provided "sufficient certainty and comfort as to proceed promptly with development activities").
+To the contrary, even if Conservation Groups were time-barred from challenging the NEPA analyses, Federal Defendants could still undertake a supplemental NEPA analyses based on their recognition that such analyses contain similarities to the NEPA documents found deficient by the Court in WildEarth Guardians v.
 Zinke ("WildEarth Guardians IP"), 368 F. Supp.
 3d 41, 85 (D.D.C.
 2019), and WildEarth Guardians v.
 Bernhardt ("WildEarth Guardians IP"), 502 F. Supp.
+3d 237, 259 (D.D.C.
+2020).
+See Federal Defendants' Motion for Voluntary Remand Without Vacatur, at 5 (ECF 43) ("Federal Defendants have determined that a remand is appropriate so they may further analyze the impacts of the challenged leasing decisions. ...
+The analyses

 4 API's contention that a final resolution of this case is needed for development activities to proceed is further contradicted by its statements that lessees have "expended substantial resources to obtain BLM approval of dozens of Applications for Permit to Drill ('APDs') for drilling operations on the affected leases; and spent tens of millions of dollars drilling several wells").
-Response of Intervenor-Defendants [API], Western Energy Alliance, and State of Utah to Defendants' Motion for Voluntary Remand, at 9-10 (ECF 205).
+API Response to Defendants' Motion for Voluntary Remand, at 9-10 (ECF 52).